kermanihaasal-sudo/PoCN_project/README.md

-Final project for the "Physics of Complex Networks: structure and dynamics" master course. computational project's outputs are stored in "outputs" containing merged datasets, nod and edge file and a co-occurance graph per language.
+Final project for the "Physics of Complex Networks: structure and dynamics" master course. computational project's outputs are stored in "outputs" containing merged datasets, nod and edge file and a co-occurance graph per language. plot results are all stored in "images" in "latex" directory.

 ### Task #35: Coupled Game Theory
 score: 0.4